-Close Contact in the Education Setting: Someone who had direct contact or was within 0-6 feet of a COVID-19 infected person for a cumulative total of 15 minutes or more over a 24-hour period (for example, three individual 5-minute exposures for a total of 15 minutes).
+Close Contact in the School Setting: Someone who was within 0-3 feet of a COVID-19 infected person for a cumulative total of 15 minutes or more over a 24-hour period (for example, three individual 5-minute exposures for a total of 15 minutes) where one or both the infected student and the close contact were not consistently and correctly wearing a well-fitted mask.
 An infected person can spread SARS-CoV-2 starting from 2 days before they have any symptoms (or, for asymptomatic patients, 2 days before the positive specimen collection date), until they meet criteria for discontinuing home isolation.